sjelms/EPUB-to-Markdown-Converter/README.md

 - The `<title>` tag is assumed to contain the correct chapter name
 - Titles will be slugified for use in internal link resolution
 - Chapters may span multiple .xhtml files (e.g., chapter7, chapter7a, chapter7b) — these will be merged based on TOC structure
+- The cleanup stage uses a dedicated Python function that can be adjusted as needed for formatting edge cases.

 ---

 ## 🚀 Future Improvements

 - Optional metadata frontmatter (e.g., `title`, `chapter`, `source`)
-- YAML header for Obsidian compatibility
+- ✅ YAML header for Obsidian compatibility (partially implemented)
+- Extend post-processing rules for quotes, footnotes, and special formatting
 - GUI wrapper for drag-and-drop usage